Language selection

 Facility location Toronto, Ontario

-Land acknowledgement The CNSC acknowledges that BWXT Nuclear Energy Canada Inc. – Toronto is located within the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, and now home to many diverse First Nations, Inuit and Métis peoples.
+Land acknowledgement The CNSC acknowledges that BWXT NEC – Toronto is located within the traditional territory of many nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples, and now home to many diverse First Nations, Inuit and Métis peoples.

-Facility description BWXT uses uranium dioxide (UO2) powder to manufacture nuclear fuel bundles for Canada's nuclear power plants.
-The BWXT Toronto facility produces UO2 pellets from uranium powder.
+Facility description BWXT NEC manufactures nuclear fuel bundles for Canada's nuclear power plants using uranium dioxide (UO2) powder.
+The BWXT NEC – Toronto facility produces UO2 pellets from uranium dioxide powder.

-Environmental protection requirements In accordance with regulatory requirements under the Nuclear Safety and Control Act, all licensees must maintain a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the facilities they own and operate.
-As part of every licensee’s environmental protection program, concentrations of contaminants in the environment must be determined and the potential exposure routes to the public must be assessed.
+Environmental protection requirements In accordance with regulatory requirements under the Nuclear Safety and Control Act, all licensees of Class I nuclear facilities and uranium mines and mills must maintain a comprehensive environmental protection program to monitor and control nuclear and hazardous substances released from the facilities they own and operate.
+As part of every licensee’s environmental protection program, concentrations of contaminants in the environment must be determined and the potential exposure pathways to the public must be assessed and mitigated.

-Our Independent Environmental Monitoring Program (IEMP) results from 2014, 2018, 2019 and 2022 are consistent with the results submitted by BWXT, supporting our assessment that the licensee’s environmental protection program is effective.
-The results add to the body of evidence that people and the environment in the vicinity of BWXT Nuclear Energy Canada Inc. – Toronto are protected and that there are no anticipated health impacts from the operation of the facilities on the site.
+Our IEMP results from 2014, 2016, 2018, 2019, 2022 and 2025 are consistent with the results submitted by BWXT NEC, supporting our assessment that the licensee’s environmental protection program is effective.
+The results add to the body of evidence that people and the environment in the vicinity of BWXT NEC – Toronto are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 In June 2022, we collected air and soil samples in publicly accessible areas outside the facility perimeter.